- 1 Concept

 Syncing with Accounts

 Pardot does not sync opportunities that are tied exclusively to accounts in your CRM.
-CRM opportunities must be tied to syncing contact in order for it to be created in Pardot.
+CRM opportunities must be tied to a syncing contact in order for it to be created in Pardot.

 - Once you establish your connector between Pardot and salesforce.com, we will retroactively bring in all existing CRM opportunities that are tied to contacts.
 You may see numerous prospects with higher/lower scores soon after creating the connector.